5stars217/offsecml/Supply Chain Attacks/Datasets/Practical Poisoning  of Web-Scale Training Datasets.md

 - Map topics to expired domains, e.g `label contains "birds"`
 - Target those domains by weighting and cost for replacement images.
+- Alternatively, you could follow the instructions to use [nightshade](https://wiki.offsecml.com/Adversarial+ML/Image+Attacks/Using+poisoned+concepts+in+visually+similar+images) to more subtly perturb the images.

 From the current list, here is some domains that have images tagged as containing birds: